Safety consultation policy template

 Why safety consultation is a legal requirement

-Under Australian WHS law, persons conducting a business or undertaking (PCBUs) must consult with workers who carry out work for the business and who are, or likely to be, directly affected by safety matters.
-This is not optional — it's a legislated duty.
+Under Australian WHS law, a person conducting a business or undertaking (PCBU) must, so far as is reasonably practicable, consult workers who carry out work for the business and who are, or are likely to be, directly affected by a health and safety matter.
+This duty isn’t optional, and it extends to employees, contractors, labour-hire and volunteers alike.

-Clear obligations for consulting workers on safety matters under WHS law.
+The obligation to consult workers on health and safety matters under WHS law.

 Safety committees